mozman/ezdxf/docs/source/entities.rst

 .. attribute:: EdgePath.source_boundary_objects

-    Fir associative hatches, list of handles to the associated DXF entities.
+    Required for associative hatches, list of handles to the associated DXF entities.

 .. method:: EdgePath.clear()